 The project shall limit the use of locally available water (whether surface or groundwater) for electrolysis to no more than 5%, ensuring minimal impact on water needed for drinking, agriculture, or livelihoods.
 Compliance with this requirement will be verified during validation and at each crediting period renewal using project data and official sources.

 If the project activity involves installing a greenfield electrolyser within an existing ammonia production facility, the existing equipment used for hydrogen production must be decommissioned, destroyed, or properly disposed of.
 Failure to do so will require that emissions associated with its continued use be fully accounted for.
 The Designated Operational Entity (DOE) shall be responsible for verifying compliance with this requirement.

+Only the quantity of ammonia that is produced using renewable hydrogen and nitrogen inputs, and is verifiably exported or sold, shall be considered eligible for emission reduction calculations.
+Supporting evidence may include sales invoices, dispatch records, or delivery logs.

+The project shall

+(i) ensure emission reductions are claimed only by the green ammonia producer through enforceable contracts preventing double claims by users or suppliers.

+(ii) not be part of any mandatory domestic mitigation scheme; and

+(iii) include safeguards to avoid overlap with national targets or policies.

+The above-mentioned conditions shall be verified by the DOE at validation stage as well as during renewal of each crediting period.